Ahmad-Elmahallawy/iCondo/README.md

   - DB_URL
   - DB_USER

-  A running Kafka instance is also needed with the `KAFKA_BROKERS` variable in the .env modified accordingly.
+  A running Kafka instance is also needed with the `KAFKA_BROKERS` variable in the .env modified accordingly.<br>
 ```
 cd server
 npm install
-npm run prisma:generate
+npm run prisma:generate    # This two commands are only needed
-npm run db:migrate-save
+npm run db:migrate-save    # the first time to generate the database!
 npm start
 ```
 - For prisma studio (to view database content)